9dots/9dots.io-pages/Os218Ap.md

 ---

 ## Lesson Overview
 During this lesson, student learn about creating an effective sales pitch.
-After engaging students by watching a quick video clip, discuss
+Start by engaging students with a quick video clip.
+After discussing the clip, give students an introduction to sales by attempting to sell an ordinary object in the classroom.
+Then, explain to students the important steps to creating a sales pitch.
+Finally, give students time to create a sales pitch and visual aides for their product.

 ## Setup